Galih17421010/CleanEase/README.md

-# CleanEase
+# fresh_app

-A new Flutter personal project for portfolio.
-This mobile apps for cleaning services booking online.
+A new Flutter project.

 ## Getting Started